 TAMIL TRIBUNE, August 2005 (ID.
-2005-08-01); Updated 2017-01-01
+2005-08-01); Updated: 2018-10-01

 On December 17, 2003, All India Anna Dravida Munnetra Kazhagam (AIADMK) Member of Parliament Mr. P.G.
 Narayanan raised the issue of continued Hindi imposition by the Indian Government.
-He said that until then the Combined Defence Service entrance examination was held in English only and a recent government order now allows candidates to write the examination in either English or Hindi.
+He said that until then the Combined Defense Service entrance examination was held in English only and a recent government order now allows candidates to write the examination in either English or Hindi.
 He pointed out that this is discriminatory to non-Hindi candidates because both English and Hindi are alien to them while Hindi is the mother tongue of Hindi speakers.
 He said that this gives an unfair advantage to Hindi speakers.
 He urged the Indian Government to hold the examination in all Indian languages so that all candidates can choose to write the examination in their own mother tongue.

 I am at a total loss to understand how making Hindi an examination language would attract "talented rural youth from Tamilnadu or Andhra Pradesh or West Bengal or Nagaland to Defense Service.
 The only talented rural youth who would benefit are those from Hindi speaking states and possibly those states closer to them where Hindi is widely known.
 Rural youth from the south or northeast or other non-Hindi regions would in no way benefit from the new Indian Government policy to attract talented rural youth to Defense Service.
 On the contrary the new policy hurts their chances of employment with the Defense Department.

-To the Hindi belt politicians who dominate the parliament because of their large representation there, Indian rural youth means Hindi rural youth.
-The non-Hindi rural youth do not matter to them; they do not care if talented rural youth from the south or northeast lose out in the competition for jobs in the defense department.
+To the Hindi belt politicians who set India's language policies, Indian rural youth means Hindi rural youth.
+The non-Hindi rural youth do not matter to them; they do not care if talented rural youth from non-Hindi states lose out in the competition for jobs in the defense department.
 Only the Hindi people count; others are second-class citizens.
 Laws are passed, decisions are made and orders are issued to benefit the Hindi people, be it in financial grants, jobs, education or television programmes.
 In every one of these spheres the Indian Government decisions, laws and orders give Hindi people a decided advantage.
-This is the fact of life.
+This is the fact of life in India.

 This is a "Category B" article.
-Free to publish as long as the entire article, author and Tamil Tribune name are included (no permission needed).
+Free to publish as long as the entire article (or translation), author's name and Tamil Tribune name and URL (http://www.tamiltribune.com) are included (no permission needed).
 Click here for more details.